Ruth Thorne-Thomsen: Personal life

-Thorne-Thomsen is a descendant of the American statesman Elbridge Gerry Spaulding, so-called “Father of the Greenback,” as well as the Norwegian actress and minister, Fredrikke Nielsen.
-She lives in a home that she and her husband, Ray K. Metzker, built together in Philadelphia, where she maintains an extensive garden.
+Thorne-Thomsen was a descendant of the American statesman Elbridge Gerry Spaulding, so-called “Father of the Greenback,” as well as the Norwegian actress and minister, Fredrikke Nielsen.
+She lived in a home that she and her husband, Ray K. Metzker, built together in Philadelphia, where she maintained an extensive garden.
+She and Metzker were married in 2000, having been partners since the 1980s.
+She died at the age of 82 on October 27, 2025, in Philadelphia, from respiratory failure.